econnet/econ/test.rst

 The result is inflation.

-Planning is based on information.
+Planning is based on information, but information about a changing world is temporary.

 If not based on information it is speculation.
-Information about a changing world is temporary.

 Speculation and dissipative loss of information makes development non-deterministic.
 Nature itself is non-deterministic

 - due to limited precision (quantum)
-- due to dissipation.
+- due to dissipation

-Inflation is not seen in the money figure.
-Inflation is a change in the unit (currency) with respect to other units.

-.. _`infointerest`:
+.. _`tu`:

-People should strive to be as reliable as possible, to be trustworthy economic partners.
+:tu: investment → `dfinancing`_

-Since society is not very reliable, the money is invested in people (or goods) that promise to be more reliable than the general economy.
+Since general economy is not very reliable, the money is invested in people (or goods) that promise to be more reliable than the general economy.
-This is encoded in an *interest rate*.
+This is encoded in an *interest rate* that more than balances the value loss through inflation.

+People should strive to be as reliable as possible, to be trustworthy for investment.
-The interest rate should at least balances the inflation rate.
+Reliable people or teams offer an interest rate, that at least balances the inflation rate.
+But to offer more than the average economic `growth`_, is only hinting unreliability and thus risk of loss, or would reduce the return of work investment.

-.. _`inforisk`:
+.. _`tf`:

+:tf: risk → `dfinancing`_, `dcontributors`_, `dproduct`_

 There is a risk associated with every endeavour.
 That is the reason of inflation.